Musée Grévin tickets & tours | Price comparison

 Read more.

 Plan about 1.5 hours for a standard visit.
-Add extra time if your group takes many photos or you travel with children.
+Add time if your group takes many photos, uses the cloakroom, or moves at a slower family pace.

 Read more.